lorenzobrescia/snp-guard-in-memory-storage/README.md

 make run_verity_docker_workload
 ```

-And to collect the results
+And to collect the results, after that the workload ends its execution:
 ```bash
 make collect_docker_workload_results
 ```